SF-WDI-LABS/mongoose-books-app/docs/sprint3.md

 That's right: we're going to add Characters to each of the books.
 Characters, however, are usually pretty unique to the book that they're in, so we'll be using an **embedded** document; embedding `Character` into the `Book` schema.

-1. Switch to a new directory (so that you don't overwrite your old work) and checkout the `solution-sprint-2` branch.
-It has been an updated frontend with characters.
+1. Commit your work (so that you don't overwrite your old work) and checkout the `solution-sprint-2` branch.
+Inspect the solutions, especially the `POST api/books` route to see how to handle the case when an author is not yet saved in the database.
+If your `my-work-sprint-2` branch had the exact same functionality as the solutions, feel free to `checkout my-work-sprint-2` before completing the next step.
+2. From here, `git checkout -b my-work-sprint-3.`
-2. Startup the app making sure to `node seed.js` and `node server.js`.
+3. Startup the app making sure to `node seed.js` and `node server.js`.
-3. Take a look at the current UI in your web browser.
+4. Take a look at the current UI in your web browser.
 You should see that a new field has been added to each book listed.
-4. Open your web browser developer tools.
+5. Open your web browser developer tools.
 Try to add a character to one of the books.
 You should see an error message like: `jquery.min.js:4 POST http://localhost:3000/api/books/56fc1e8a8d4bcdb3e5e0092e/characters 404 (Not Found)`
   * What type of error is 404?